Weinstein could face jail, bail hike over monitoring issues

 That has left his whereabouts unrecorded for hours at a time, she said.

-Weinstein lawyer Donna Rotunno denied it was anything deliberate, blaming “technical glitches” like dead batteries.
+Weinstein lawyer Donna Rotunno has denied it was anything deliberate, blaming “technical glitches” like dead batteries.

 “It has nothing to do with any manipulation of the bracelet,” Rotunno told reporters after leaving court.
 She acknowledged that on at least one occasion, he’d forgotten part of the device when he left the house.
 “The minute he realized he forgot it, he made a phone call.”